 I’m a little bit shocked to see Aspire so low on the top 10 list considering their reputation as a tank maker, but it’s still intact.
-There’s no shame in being eighth most popular among such sophisticated company.
-Airflow adjustment is more precise for V2 and vapers fill from the top to eliminate the mess and hassle of bottom-filling.
+There’s no shame in being the eighth most popular among such sophisticated companies.
+Airflow adjustment is more precise for V2, and vapers fill from the top to eliminate bottom-filling mess and hassle.
 A fraction wider than the other two tanks, it holds less e-juice for a shorter appearance.
 Quality materials and assorted coil options, including an RTA kit, make this a versatile purchase.

 #7: Youde Zephyrus

 Youde makes a cloud-chasing RTA named appropriately for the Greek god of wind.
 Version 2, tweaked and improved, holds up to 6 ml of e juice, a huge amount of liquid.
 Even though you can fill and forget it, vapers are encouraged to fill from the top and do away with that inconvenient bottom-fill method.
 Materials like organic Japanese cotton coils, caps made from 304 Stainless Steel, and a glass tank contribute to the clean taste of your vapor.
 The option to build coils enables flexible vaping and encourages first-time DIY coil wrapping on a large RBA deck.
 A 6-ml tank spread over the usual 22 mm width will appear top-heavy, but that doesn’t seem to deter vapers from buying the Zephyrus.